Kumru (sandwich)

-Kumru is a Turkish sandwich on a bun, typically with cheese, tomato, and sujuk, a spicy sausage.
-The name of this street food translates as "collared dove" and derives from the shape of the sandwich.
+Kumru is a Turkish sandwich on a bun, typically with cheese, tomato, and sucuk, a spicy sausage, often served as street food.
+The bread is soft, and is made by some local bakeries and restaurants with the addition of chickpea sourdough.
+Some kumru vendors also serve it with pickled cucumbers, hot pepper, mayonnaise and ketchup.
+The name translates as "collared dove" and derives from the shape of the sandwich.
 The original kumru was ring-shaped and covered with sesame seeds.
-The present one appeared in the mid-20th century in İzmir, and soon became very popular.
-The secret of its popularity is in its tasty and soft bread, specially produced by some local bakeries and restaurants with added chickpea sourdough.
-Some kumru vendors also serve it with pickled cucumbers, hot pepper, mayonnaise and ketchup.
+The modern sandwich appeared in the mid-20th century in İzmir, and soon became very popular.